 • Miners aren’t required for validation- Unlike Blockchain, Dagchain and Holochain don’t rely on a two-tier system of miners and non-miners.
 Instead, every user is responsible for the security and workability of the system.
 The task for validating transactions is distributed across the network of cryptocurrency users.
 And every user belongs to an equal, non-hierarchical network.

-• Promise of better scalability than Blockchains- Both Dagchain and Holochain technology isn’t subject to bottlenecking or resource overloads, unlike Blockchains.
-They distribute validation task across their networks, grow stronger, faster, and their systems are resilient to security threats even when new users join their networks.
+• The promise of better scalability than Blockchains- Both Dagchain and Holochain technology isn’t subject to bottlenecking or resource overloads, unlike Blockchains.
+They distribute validation tasks across their networks, grow stronger, faster, and their systems are resilient to security threats even when new users join their networks.
 Let’s see how Dagchain and Holochain differ.

 Differences in Chain Structures

 To support transaction validations, Dagchain and Holochain implement their unique version of immutable chains.

 The Directed Acyclic Graph or Dag is a diagram representing the relationship of a collection of discrete units.
 Each unit has a relation arrow pointing back to at least one “parent” unit.
 Every relational arrow faces one direction, and the Dag is the acyclic meaning if you commence from one unit and follow every link to the earlier generations of the parent units, you’ll never land back to the original unit.

 This suggests that every direction linking arrow represents the validation relationship between the first and its parent transaction, known as the hash function.
 New transactions entering the chain validate at least one transaction existing in the chain.
 The validation is completed when the hash of the parent transaction is stored within the new transaction.

 The bottom line: Dagcoin’s value is dependent on the size of the Dagchain’s network size and not by unpredictable forces of market speculation.

 Agent-centric chains of Holochain